ddean4040/bbPress-Topics-for-Posts/readme.txt

 == Changelog ==

 = 1.8 =
+* Added: Anchor for "Respond" / "Leave a reply" links in post listings
-* Fixed: post titles appeared blank when saving under certain circumstances - thanks, Keiser Media and nosignal
+* Fixed: Post titles appeared blank when saving under certain circumstances - thanks, Keiser Media and nosignal
-* Fixed: saved draft settings were not reflected when editing the post under certain circumstances - thanks, RobJustice777
+* Fixed: Saved draft settings were not reflected when editing the post under certain circumstances - thanks, RobJustice777
-* Fixed: a couple other PHP warnings
+* Fixed: A couple other PHP warnings

 = 1.7 =
-* Fixed: multiple topics created for posts under certain circumstances - thanks, Erlend Sogge Heggen!
+* Fixed: Multiple topics created for posts under certain circumstances - thanks, Erlend Sogge Heggen!
-* Fixed: draft settings not properly deleted when publishing posts
+* Fixed: Draft settings not properly deleted when publishing posts
-* Changed: silenced a bunch of warnings for a cleaner debug experience
+* Changed: Silenced a bunch of warnings for a cleaner debug experience

 = 1.6 =
 * Changed: Will now create topics for posts marked 'Private' when selected - thanks, dhtc